careyjung/udacity-portfolio/README.md

 switched to that for most everything.
 The only flexbox remaining is in the footer.

+## Implementation Notes ##

+* I have only tested this in Chrome -- but in DevTools on various screen sizes.
+So it should be fully responsive, but will likely not work on older browsers, in particular, those that don't support grid layout.
+Or I might have gotten lucky, I don't know.
+I'm already about 40 hours into this project, so I just didn't have time for full testing, and I wanted to focus on the goal of learning flex and grid layouts and creating a responsive design.

 ## Interesting Things I've Learned ##

 * Grid area names can't be numbers, like "11 12 13".
 They must satisfy